CS341W-Admin/get-ready-promises/README.md

     - Use the "Write" textbox to leave any comments or questions about this exercise.
     - Click the "Submit" button.

 **Conclusion:** You have completed the steps necessary to submit your code.
-Be sure to follow the steps for *Marking Assignment Complete on Canvas*.

-## Marking Assignment Complete on Canvas
-1. Go to Canvas and open this [assignment](https://masters.instructure.com/courses/15683/assignments/360572).
-2. Paste the URL of the GitHub repository (either "main" or "dev-promises" branch is fine) into the Website URL field.
-3. Click the Submit Assignment button.